2024–25 Super League Greece

 The 2024–25 Super League Greece, also known as Stoiximan Super League for sponsorship reasons, was the 89th season of the Super League Greece, the top Greek professional league for association football clubs, since its establishment as a national championship under the supervision of the Hellenic Football Federation (HFF) in 1927, the 66th championship since the establishment of the 1st National Division in 1959 and the 19th under its current name.
 PAOK were the defending champions, having won their 4th title the previous season.

-That was the sixth Super League Greece season to use video assistant referee (VAR).
 This season was the first to use semi-automated offside technology and goal-line technology, as Super League clubs unanimously agreed to their introduction.
 The technologies were introduced for the first time in the Championship play-offs this season and were also used in the 2025 Greek Cup final.

 The season began on 17 August 2024 and went into a 3-week break after the conclusion of the regular season (26th Matchday).
 The second phase of the league, Championship play-offs, Europe play-offs and Relegation play-outs, continued on 29 March 2025.
 The final matches of the season were played on 22 May 2025.

 The draw for the fixtures took place on Tuesday 16 July at 21:00 local time and the whole schedule for the regular season was released shortly after.

 Olympiacos secured the 48th title in their history on 13 April 2025, after defeating AEK Athens by 1–0, at home in the third matchday of the Championship play-offs, the winning their first title after the 2021–22 season.